selap91/Tacotron2/README.md

 # MyAttentionWrapper:

-> attention_wrapper.py
+> .tacotron2-18.02.06. attention_wrapper.py

 When create 'MyAttentionWrapper', using just LSTMs.
-No 'pre-net wrapper'.
+No such 'pre-net wrapper'.

 So there are 6 steps
 - Step 1: Passed through a 'Pre-net'.